nrwl/nx/docs/nx-cloud/reference/config.md

 }
 ```

-Under the options property, you can add an additional property called `encryptionKey`.
+Under the "options" property, you can add another property called `encryptionKey`.
 This is what will be used to encrypt your artifacts.

 To instead use an environment variable to provide your secret key, run any Nx command as follows: